GroupNorm

 xi^=1σi(xiμi)

 where μi and σi are computed for a subset Si of feature maps from a batch of input.
-The art of creating a new normalization layer is how to design a new subset which is able to overcome some shortcomings of previous methods.
+The art of designing a new normalization layer lies in crafting a subset that overcomes the shortcomings of previous methods.

-1. For each channel, learn a linear transformation to compensate for the possible lost of representational ability:
+1. For each channel, learn a linear transformation to compensate for the possible loss of representational ability:

 yi=γxi^+β